james4workspace/sentiment_analysis/README.md

 * `https://code.google.com/archive/p/word2vec/`

+Please download it and save it in DataSet archive.

 For GloVe, I use the lexicon called `glove.840B.300d.txt` provided by Jeffrey Pennington,  Richard Socher,  Christopher D. Manning, and here is the link below:

 * `https://nlp.stanford.edu/projects/glove/`

+Please download it and save it in DataSet archive.

 And for easy use, I built `process_glove_wordsonly.py` to process lexicon `glove.840B.300d.txt`, in order to gather its distinct vocabulary and saved it as list type `glove.840B.300d_words.pkl`.